spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/compute-csa-and-other-shape-metrics/before-starting.rst

 Before starting this tutorial
 #############################

+This tutorial is intended to be run following the previous :ref:`spinalcord-segmentation` and :ref:`vertebral-labeling` tutorials, as shape analysis relies on having a spinal cord segmentation mask as well as a vertebral level file.

+You can either run those tutorials first, or download the necessary files below:

 #.
 Make sure that you have the following files in your working directory:

    * ``single_subject/data/t2/t2_seg.nii.gz``: A 3D binary mask for the spinal cord of a T2 anatomical image.